 Best Home Security System for 2019By - 01/04/2019

 Frontpoint Security is our pick for best home security system in 2018.
-And it’s not just because they have a 100% wireless system, because they provide secret ways to keep your home safe, or because they take care of their customers, it’s more than all of that.
+And it’s not just because they have a 100% cellular system, because they provide secret ways to keep your home safe, or because they take care of their customers, it’s more than all of that.
 As a Frontpoint customer, I can say from experience that they provide a good system and great customer service.
 I’ve also personally talked to others who use them, and I’ve researched multiple Frontpoint reviews online.
 Having this accumulated knowledge, I feel confident recommending them to my friends and family.
 And in my opinion, they have the best home security system in America for homeowners, renters, squatters, and vacation homeowners.

 - Wireless Security System